finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

 combinations of both.
 Each treatment function will have its own set of options and the model will provide further options of granularity.

-#### Valuation Treatments
+## Valuation Treatments

-`CollateralValuationTreatment` will allow for representation of different types of haircuts, as follows.
-Please note: data expression for percentages is a decimal number between 0 and 1.
+`CollateralValuationTreatment` will allow for representation of different types of haircuts, as follows .
+Please note: data expression for percentages is a number with a condition to be expressed as a decimal between 0 and 1.

 -   `haircutPercentage` Specifies a haircut percentage to be applied to the value of asset and used as a discount factor to the value of the